-Use of Holotropic Breathwork in individual sessions and groups
+1. Use of Holotropic Breathwork in individual sessions and groups

-Halotropic Breathwork can be conducted in the form of individual sessions and in small or large groups.
-Many certified Holotropic Breathwork practitioners offer individual sessions in their private practice, both for people who are interested in experiencing breathwork for personal growth and for clients with minor emotional and psychosomatic issues, who would otherwise be able to do their inner work in group settings.
+Holotropic Breathwork can be conducted in the form of individual sessions practitioners offer individual sessions in their private practice, both for people who are interested in experiencing breathwork for personal growth and for clients with minor emotional and psychosomatic issues, who would otherwise be able to do their inner work in group settings.
 This is not the best use of the potential of Holotropic Breathwork, since conducting sessions in group settings has distinct advantages.
 The most obvious of these are of practical, economic, and financial nature.
-While an individual session requires constant presence of one or two people, at least one of whom is an experienced therapist, in groups the ratio is one fully trained facilitator to eight to ten participants.
+While an individual session requires constant presence of one or two people, at least one of whom is an experienced therapits, in groups the ratio is one fully trained facilitator to eight to ten participants.